How to avoid scams on social

 Every day there are more and more commercial ventures popping up on social media sites – but they’re not always what they seem, and can sometimes lead to dodgy stock, lost cash and even a criminal record.
-We asked Liz Stanton, an advisor for Get Safe Online, for her tips for staying safe on social.
+We asked Liz Stanton, an advisor for Get Safe Online, how to recognise potential scams on social.

 More of us than ever are going online to get that fashion fix, and sites like Depop offer a quick and easy place to pick up a bargain.
 But these fast-paced shopping apps can also be used by scammers, whose aim is for you to pay without protection so that they don’t have to refund your cash if something goes wrong.